 Madeiran wine has a unique flavor popular among the American colonists, who had no domestic wine-making industry.
 At one time, an estimated 95 percent of Madeira went to the American colonies.
 John Adams, Benjamin Franklin and George Washington all liked Madeira.

 In 1768, John Hancock provoked the anger of the British colonial government when he presented his ship, the Liberty, to the tax examiners.
 It was one-quarter full, with a cargo of Madeira wine.
-The rest of the ship, the tax examiner strongly suspected, had been full of Madeira, but secretly offloaded before he could assess a tax.
-The British seized the Liberty, causing a riot in just one of many disputes between the colonists and the king’s men.
+The rest of the ship, the tax examiner strongly suspected, had been full of Madeira.
+Hancock had probably had it secretly offloaded before the tax examiner could assess a tax.
+The British seized the Liberty, causing a riot in one of many disputes between the colonists and the king’s men.

 Famine in Madeira

-With the long history between the two, it’s not surprising that news of a famine in Madeira provoked a quick response in Boston.
-Newspapers reported that the island, famed for its wine, experienced widespread starvation.
+With the long history between the two, news of a famine in Madeira provoked a quick response in Boston.
+Newspapers reported the island, famed for its wine, experienced widespread starvation.

 “Famine is now come to Madeira.
 Neither wheat, milho (Indian corn), rice, oats, barley, nor any other grain to be had.
 There is no bread in the vendas (shops), except for regular customers.